Supporting Hope Hospital

 The Doctors and Nurses at Hope Hospital are relentless in their dedication to providing medical services to all in need, despite the many dangers and difficulties they face.

-With your support Hope Hospital can continue providing its services amidst rising and critically urgent needs instead of closing at the end of September.
+With your support Hope Hospital can continue providing its services amidst rising and critically urgent needs.
 Contributions will support with medicines, medical supplies and equipment, therapeutic foods and hospital maintenance essential for keeping power on so that life saving surgery can be carried out.
 They will also support staff salaries which is critical given the lessening number of clinicians remaining in Syria and choosing to work amidst knowledge of targeted health facility attacks.

 Meet the Hope Hospital Team